FrancescaRuberto/Pands-project/README.md

 - Field, A. (2018).
 Discovering Statistics Using IBM SPSS Statistics (Fifth Edition).
 Sage Publications Ltd.
 - Schober, P., Boer, C., & Schwarte, L. A. (n/a).
 Correlation Coefficients: Appropriate Use and Interpretation.
 - Stojiljković, M. (2019, December 23).
 NumPy, SciPy, and pandas: Correlation With Python.
 Real Python.
 [Retrieved here](https://realpython.com/numpy-scipy-pandas-correlation-python/)

+## Visual analysis 2: exploring data through scatter plots
+After analyzing the correlation coefficient of the four pairs of variables in the Iris dataset, I believe that visualizing the relationships through scatter plots will provide valuable insights.
+Therefore, I proceeded to create a scatter plot for each pair of variables in the dataset.
+These scatter plots are valuable for visualizing the relationships between different variables and identifying potential patterns or correlations.

+To accomplish this, I utilized a loop to go through each pair of variables in the dataset.
+For each pair of variables, I performed the following steps:

+- Created a scatter plot using plt.scatter(), with one variable represented on the x-axis and the other on the y-axis.
+- Set the x-axis and y-axis labels to reflect the variables being visualized.
+- Assigned a title to each plot indicating the variables being compared.
+- Displayed each scatter plot using plt.show().

+It's worth mentioning that I encountered a challenge in ensuring that each scatter plot displayed unique variable combinations and avoided plotting a variable against itself.
+To address this, I implemented a conditional check within the loop to skip cases where the same variable was being compared.
+This solution was inspired by a code snippet I found on Stack Overflow (1), which helped me overcome the issue effectively.

+(1) How to make a loop for multiple scatterplots in python?.
+Stack Overflow.[Linke here](https://stackoverflow.com/questions/56974174/how-to-make-a-loop-for-multiple-scatterplots-in-python)

+### Observations
+Overall, the scatter plots offer valuable insights into the relationships between different variables in the Iris dataset, aiding in the exploration and analysis of the data.
+Some other useful insights we can extract from the scatter plots:

+- Sepal Width vs Petal Length:
+From the scatter plot, there seems to be a slight tendency for flowers with longer petals to have slightly greater sepal width.
+However, the dispersion of points indicates significant variation within each species.: from the scatter plot, there seems to be a slight tendency for flowers with longer petals to have slightly greater sepal width.
+However, we may have significant variation within each species.
+- Sepal Length vs Petal Width:
+The scatter plot in this case seems suggestic a positiva realtion between sepal lenght and petal width.
+Theoretically, this means that as sepal lenght increase, there tends to be a greater petal width.